matt-hayden/art-cheatsheet/README.md

 ## Obscure but useful

-- `expr`: perform arithmetic or boolean operations or evaluate regular expressions
+- `expr`: perform arithmetic or boolean operations or evaluate regular expressions.
+This exists because the original shell lacks arithmetic.

 - `m4`: simple macro processor